Frequently Asked Questions

 What's the general plan for Paperless-ngx?

 A: While Paperless-ngx is already considered largely "feature-complete", it is a community-driven project and development will be guided in this way.
 New features can be submitted via GitHub discussions and "up-voted" by the community, but this is not a guarantee that the feature will be implemented.
 This project will always be open to collaboration in the form of PRs, ideas etc.

 I'm using docker.
 Where are my documents?

-A: Your documents are stored inside the docker volume paperless_media.
+A: By default, your documents are stored inside the docker volume paperless_media.
 Docker manages this volume automatically for you.
 It